fenago/puppet-course/quickstart/md/Lab_9.md

 use the same Hiera data now to build a dynamic configuration file using iteration in a template.

-The SSH daemon `sshd` can be configured to allow SSH access only by a list of named users (with the `AllowUsers` directive), and, indeed, it\'s good practice to do this.
+The SSH daemon `ssh` can be configured to allow SSH access only by a list of named users (with the `AllowUsers` directive), and, indeed, it\'s good practice to do this.